CorneliusRior/CCRepl/PuppetCommand.md

 - `CanExecute`: Returns true if `ExecuteAsync` is not null.
 - `TestAsync`: Testing method of the command.
 Methods must return `Task<bool>` and accept the same arguments as `ExecuteAsync`: They do not need to be `async`.
 These should be constructed to parse arguments identically `ExecuteAsync`, and further validation can be made too.
 - `CanTest`: Returns true if `TestAsync` is not null.
+- `ExecuteJsonAsync`: Execution method which takes JSON formatting of inputs.
+These should not require additional input once executed, but should otherwise be identical to `ExecuteAsync` if defined.
+Scripts run using `ExecuteJsonAsync`. `ExecuteJsonAsync` can only be defined using `CommandBuilder`.
+- `CanExecuteJson`: Returns true if `ExecuteJsonAsync` is not null.
+- `TestJsonAsync`: Testing method for `ExecuteJsonAsync`.
+Due to the nature of JSON formatting, input validation is done prior, so it is not necessary to define `TestJsonAsync` unless further logic is necessary.
+By default, each statement in a script must be tested and return true before it runs.
+- `CanTestJson`: Returns true it `TestJsonAsync` is not null.
+- `JsonPayloadType`: Definition of payload object, record used to parse JSON arguments.
+Should follow format of ExecuteAsync if defined.
 - `Usage`: String showing how the command is used.
 Format as "Command.Head \<type RequiredArgument\> [type OptionalArgument]".
 - `Description`: String describing what this command does.
 This is the default "Help" parameter shown when the `help` command is called.
 - `Examples`: Examples showing how to use the command.